-Our chapter meets monthly (usually the second Tuesday of the month) at 6:30 p.m. in the church hall.
-An interesting program with refreshments will be planned.
-Fund-raisers and service projects are also planned for our monthly meetings.
+Our chapter meets monthly in our church hall.
+Fund-raisers, activities, and service projects are planned for our monthly meetings.
 Our chapter also recognizes that evening meetings are not always the best time for all members.
 Special gatherings may also be scheduled at certain times, and will be announced in advance.

 For more information, please contact us at firstname.lastname@example.org